djismgaming/djismgaming.github.io/docs/documentation/Commands/add-storage-to-turnkey-vm-nextcloud.md

 ---
 tags:
 - vm
 - turnkey
 - lvm
 - proxmox
-draft: false
 ---

 # Add storage to a Turnkey VM like Nextcloud

 Managing LVM on Proxmox